Enlarge your vision

 The ALEXA LF creates a painterly and cinematic image that I really love.
 Also it has the same built quality that I trust for many years.
 Since we liked the vibrations, we just hard mounted the cameras to our cars for our race scenes, but the camera never failed us.

-Phedon Papamichael, ASC, GSC using ALEXA LF on Ford vs. Ferrari (Working title)
+Cinematographer Phedon Papamichael, ASC, GSC using ALEXA LF on Ford v Ferrari (Known for: Nebraska, The Monuments Men, Downsizing and many more)

 It’s an absolute joy to shoot with Tolan Films’s new ALEXA LF, the first of its kind in Turkey.
 Not only is it well-balanced and easy to handle, it’s capable of capturing detail and texture I find absolutely unprecedented.
 Combining it with ARRI Signature Primes gives me images that are both intimate and cinematic in scope.